 CDO offers numerous career related programs in which employers can be involved.
-We seek attorney volunteers to conduct mock interviews as part of our 1L telephone mock interview program in the winter and our rising 2L mock interview program during the summer in the various cities in which our students are working.
-Each March we host the Law Firm Practice Area Forum where attorneys share practice area advice with students in a table talk format.
+We seek attorney volunteers to conduct mock interviews.
+Each spring we host a Law Firm Practice Area Forum where attorneys share practice area advice with students in a table talk format.
 Throughout the year we coordinate panels of attorneys to provide advice on career-related topics.
 We invite practitioners to meet individually with students to share career advise through our Mentor-in-Residence program.
-If you are interested in participating in one of these programs, please send an email to firstname.lastname@example.org expressing your interest.
+If you are interested in participating in one of these programs, please send an email to email@example.com expressing your interest.
 In your outreach, be as specific as possible regarding your areas of interests.

 Fundamentally, it pays to make a connection in the first summer.
-Hundreds of employers recruit upperclass students in the fall, as compared to only 15 employers who recruit first-year students in the late winter/early spring.
-If you provide a first-year student with a quality summer experience, she will share her positive experience with fellow classmates which improves student awareness and may well increase interest in your organization.
+Many firms recruit our students for 2L summer internships, but fewer hire 1Ls for the summer.
+If you provide a first-year student with a quality summer experience, they will share their positive experience with fellow classmates which improves student awareness and may well increase interest in your organization.
 Post a position for 1L summer internships through Symplicity.
 Click here to find out more about the Winter Interview Program.